Yandex Cloud

 In the command, specify the host group you want to delete.

-To remove a host group from a cluster:
+To delete a host group from a cluster:

 1. Open the current Terraform configuration file describing your infrastructure.

-For a complete list of configurable Managed Service for OpenSearch cluster fields, refer to the Terraform provider guides.
+For a complete list of Managed Service for OpenSearch cluster configuration fields you can update, see this Terraform provider guide.

-2. To delete an OpenSearch host group, remove the corresponding node_groups section from the opensearch section.
+2. To delete an OpenSearch host group, remove its node_groups section from opensearch.

 3. To delete a Dashboards host group, remove the dashboards section.